Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

     <div class="bk-plotdiv" id="82d1a1a7-f955-4d48-bffb-9a7c41a4261a"></div>
 </div>

+---

 ## Conclusion

-I was impressed with the amount of achievements that women astronauts have accomplished over the years but did not know of many other than Sally Ride.
+I was impressed with the amount of achievements that women astronauts have accomplished over the years but personally did not know of many others than Sally Ride.
 I was happy to learn of such notable astronauts as Shannon Lucid and Judith Resnik and their amazing stories.

 Thanks for checking out my post!
 Check out the Github repo [here](https://github.com/babyakja/data_viz) for code behind the charts!